GodfreyCortez/ECE356-Project/README.md

 # ECE356-Project
-This application was developed to work on eceubuntu, please use it there
+This application was developed to work on eceubuntu.

-To login on eceubuntu
+To use the application:
 ```
 cd client;
 mvn clean install package;